 Low food inflation has larger implications for the RBI rate stance.
 The Monetary Policy Committee (MPC) has reiterated time and again that a dovish rate stance will be conducive with low levels of retail inflation.
 If food inflation remains low, then the RBI will be inclined to be more dovish in its interest rate stance, something the industry has been demanding all along.

 Lastly, rural and semi-urban demand is largely a function of the trends in rural incomes, which in turn depends on the agricultural output.
 Major sectors like FMCG, two-wheelers, entry level cars, consumer durables, agro-chemicals, fertilizers, and tractors are all dependent on the buoyancy of rural and semi-urban incomes.

 To conclude, the monsoon is not just about whether India experiences a drought or otherwise, but it is about the much larger economic ramifications.
-For the Indian economy, monsoon forecast continues to be the one big data point that drives the economy and the markets!
+For the Indian economy, monsoon forecast continues to be the one big data point that drives the economy and the indian stock markets!